 Internal Revenue Service Individual Forms and Publications Branch SE:W:CAR:MP:T:I 1111 Constitution Ave.
-NW, IR-6406 Washington, DC 20224
+NW, IR-6406 Washington, DC 20224 feedback and will consider your comments as we revise our tax products.

 We respond to many letters by telephone.
 Therefore, it would be helpful if you would include your daytime phone number, including the area code, in your correspondence.